-Toni-Lee Sangastiano is the Program Director of Graphic Design & Digital Media.
+Toni-Lee Sangastiano is the Program Director of Visual Communication Design.
 She received her MFA in studio art from Montclair State University in Montclair, New Jersey, and her BA in Art, with a concentration in graphic design and illustration, from Fairleigh Dickinson University in Teaneck, NJ.
-Sangastiano has worked as a graphic designer, web designer, and as an assistant art director in the music, travel, communications and fashion industries.
+Sangastiano has worked as a graphic designer, web designer, and as an assistant art director in the music, travel, communications, and fashion industries.

-During a one-year sabbatical in Italy, she attended the Angel Academy of Art full time to learn the drawing methods of the masters and simultaneously started a Ph.D. program (expected graduation January 2019) at the Institute for Doctoral Studies in the Visual Arts (IDSVA) to study philosophy, aesthetics and art theory throughout Venice, Florence, Paris, Berlin and Istanbul.
+During a one-year sabbatical in Italy, she attended the Angel Academy of Art full-time to learn the drawing methods of the masters and simultaneously started a Ph.D. program (graduated January 2019) at the Institute for Doctoral Studies in the Visual Arts (IDSVA) to study philosophy, aesthetics and art theory throughout Venice, Florence, Paris, Berlin and Istanbul.
 As a student at IDSVA, her interest in the carnivalesque began and ties directly to the history of the sideshow, the construction of societal norms, hierarchies, language, both visual and verbal, and the role of art in society.